cnorick/curse-of-strahd-notes/Session Notes/Session 7.md

 The party pass through the [[River Ivlis Crossroads (F)|River Ivlis Crossroads]] again, make their way across the bridge spanning the river at [[Tser Falls (H)|Tser Falls]], travel through the western [[Gates of Barovia (B)|Gates of Barovia]],

 ## The Windmill
-Travelling along the ridgeline, [[Shalooti]] is the first to see the mountains open up to a valley below
+Travelling along the ridgeline, [[Shalooti]] is the first to see the mountains open up to a valley below and a walled town near the shores of a great lake.
+And just off to her left, a branch in the road that leads to a [[windm